Sjeiti/ronvalstarnl/src/data/markdown/post_shadow-dom.md

 ## So why and what is shadow DOM?

 In ancient times when websites were just starting to get larger, people started noticing annoying differences in styling for the same elements.
-New additions would have the unexpected side-effect of affecting existing elements.
+New additions would have the unexpected side effect of affecting existing elements.
-This side-effect was dubbed style bleeds.
+This side effect was dubbed style bleeds.
 Because of CSS inheritance and specificity it was a real problem, riddling many stylesheets with repeated selector hacks and `!important`.

 People came up with strict styling strategies to combat style bleeds; OOCSS, BEM, SMACSS, Atomic design, ITCSS to name a few.
 They come with the added benefit that they also help structuring components semantically (not Atomic design though, Atomic design is just stupid).